 1. Learn Premiere Pro in 15 Minutes

-This Adobe Premiere Pro CC tutorial will teach you how to import your video, timeline basics, add effects, export, and more.
+This Premiere Pro CC tutorial will teach you how to import your video, timeline basics, add effects, export, and more.
 At your own pace, you’ll learn all the basic editing techniques that Premiere Pro has to offer and how to apply them to your editing work.
 And if you’d like to spend a bit more time getting these basics down, we have an expanded tutorial for you here.

 2. Basic Editing in Premiere Pro